Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

-So, there exists an $N'>0$ such that for any $N>N'$, which implies that for a sufficiently long $w$, say $|w|\ge N'$, and $M^A_w$ denoted by such $w$ is $M^A_i$, we have Thus, on input $w$, $U^A$ has sufficient time to simulate $M^A_w$.
-This yields that
+there exists an $N'>0$ such that for any $N>N'$, which implies that for a sufficiently long $w$, say $|w|\ge N'$, and $M^A_w$ denoted by such a $w$ is $M^A_i$, we have Thus, on input $w$, $U^A$ has sufficient time to simulate $M^A_w$.
+This yields